burst-apps-team/burst-wiki/docs/en/500k-hf-checklist.md

-500k “Pre-Dymaxion” Hard Fork Checklist
+500k “Pre-POC2” Hard Fork Checklist
 ---------------------------------------

 Disclaimer: A checklist is used by qualified personnel.
 I.e. pre-flight checklist by pilots, medical guideline by medical staff etc. A checklist **is not** a tutorial.
 If you do not understand some of the points that apply to your “user class”, you have more learning/reading to do.